Camp Q & A

 Sam Powless / Peaches (they/them), Director of Camps and Programs

-Overnight campers arrive Sunday AFTER dinner (except Session E when campers arrive on Tuesday morning).
-Departure is Friday afternoon.
-Exact times will be posted as we get closer to finalizing schedules.
+• Overnight campers arrive at 6:30 Sunday AFTER dinner (except Session E when campers arrive at 9:30 on Tuesday morning).
+Departure is 3:30 - 4:30 Friday afternoon.

 There may be some circumstances where a large age gap occurs within a cabin group.
 This only happens after careful consideration is taken to ensure the needs of all campers are met and have a positive experience.